Qyuzet/Qyuzet/README.md

 # 💫 About Me:
-I'm currently learning Blockchain, Computer Science & Network
+I'm absolutely buzzing about learning Blockchain, Computer Science, and Networking.
+There's so much to learn and I can't wait to see what I can build!

 ## 🌐 Socials: